 The example data populated in the tool demonstrates how important it is to perform the steps mentioned.
 If you size the datastore based solely on the raw images being loaded (1 TB), you may have underestimated the repository size by a factor of 15.

 For large datastores, you can implement a shared datastore either through a shared file datastore on a network attached drive or through an Amazon S3 datastore.
-In this case, individual instances need not maintain a copy of the binaries.
+In this case, individual instances do not need to maintain a copy of the binaries.
 In addition, a shared datastore facilitates binary-less replication and helps reduce the bandwidth used to replicate assets to publish environments.

 The datastore can be shared between a primary and standby author instance to minimize the amount of time that it takes to update the standby instance with changes made in the primary instance.
 You can also share the datastore between the author and publish instances to minimize the traffic during replication.